 What is Coryza?

-In rabbits, several infections with more or less the same symptoms (a runny nose, sneezing…) are grouped under the name Coryza.
+In rabbits, several infections with more or less the same symptoms (a runny nose, sneezing…) are gathered under the name Coryza.
 This respiratory disease is generally dangerous and highly contagious.
 In any case, be careful because it is far from being benign!
 It should be noted that many rabbits carry the coryza germ without showing any symptoms, but they are not healthy and the disease can be triggered suddenly by violent stress, for example.

 How can it be cured?